JakubDadello/Industrial-AI/README.md

 - Tools: Canva (Presentation)

-## Models
+## Models Architecture & Strategy

-This project compares two approaches for image classification on the Caltech-101 dataset:
+This project evaluates and compares two distinct architectural strategies for industrial defect classification:

-1. **Custom ResNet (from scratch)**
-   - Implemented a ResNet-34-like architecture using a custom ResidualBlock.
-   - Fully trained on our preprocessed dataset.
-   - Allows full control over network design and residual connections.

-2. **Pretrained ResNet50 with custom classification head**
+1. **Custom ResNet (Built from Scratch)** - Developed a tailored ResNet-18/34 inspired architecture implementing deep residual learning.
+   - Designed a custom `ResidualBlock` class to handle identity mappings and alleviate the vanishing gradient problem.
+   - Fully trained on the organized steel surface dataset to demonstrate the model's ability to learn domain-specific features without prior bias.

-   - Leveraged Keras' ResNet50 as a feature extractor (ImageNet weights).
+2. **Transfer Learning with ResNet50 (Fine-Tuning)** - Leveraged a pretrained ResNet50 backbone (ImageNet weights) as a high-level feature extractor.
-   - Added a custom Dense head for 101 classes.
+   - Replaced the top layers with a custom global average pooling and a dense classification head tailored for the 6 specific steel defect categories.
-   - Used for benchmarking and comparison with the custom model.
+   - Serves as a performance benchmark to evaluate how general-purpose features (ImageNet) adapt to specialized industrial textures.

-This comparison highlights the trade-off between **training a network from scratch** versus **using transfer learning with a pretrained backbone**.
+This dual-model approach highlights the trade-off between **domain-specific training from scratch** and the **efficiency of transfer learning** in a specialized industrial context.

+For the full CRISP-DM methodology, see CRISP-DM.md